risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-clickhouse.md

 :::note

-Previously, when inserting data into a ClickHouse sink, an error would be reported if the values were "nan (not a number)", "inf (infinity)", or "-inf (-infinity)".
-However, we have made a change to this behavior.
+Before v1.9, when inserting data into a ClickHouse sink, an error would be reported if the values were "nan (not a number)", "inf (infinity)", or "-inf (-infinity)".
+Since v1.9, we have made a change to this behavior.
 If the ClickHouse column is nullable, we will insert null values in such cases.
 If the column is not nullable, we will insert `0` instead.

 :::